wingtk/gvsbuild/README.md

 It comes with GTK4, Cairo, PyGObject, Pycairo, GtkSourceView5, adwaita-icon-theme, and all of their dependencies.

+Note however that these binaries are provided “AS IS”, WITHOUT WARRANTY OF ANY KIND.
+They just contain the output of our latest CI run.
+They are not tested, and we cannot commit to timely updates even for security issues.
+We strongly recommend to build your own binaries, especially if you plan to distribute them with your application or use them in production.

 ### Environmental Variables
 Finally, add GTK to your environmental variables with: